razrusheniya/rem/README.md

 ## Goal

-The **Rem** project aims to be useful programming language optimized for GNU/Linux computing.
+The **Rem** project aims to be useful programming language optimized for Linux computing.

-Rem just **simplifies** it with expression-based syntax.
+Rem just **simplifies** C with expression-based syntax.

 > [!TIP]
 > I'm considering entry to 2026 U-22 Programming Contest.